 Geothermal energy resources and their utilization, based on geoscience and engineering perspectives.
 Geoscience topics include worldwide occurrences of resources and their classification, heat and mass transfer, geothermal reservoirs, hydrothermal geochemistry, exploration methods, and resource assessment.
 Engineering topics include thermodynamics of water, power cycles, electricity generation, drilling and well measurements, reservoir-surface engineering, and direct utilization.
 Economic and environmental considerations and case studies are also presented.
 Prerequisite: ENGY200.
 3 hours lecture, 3 semester hours.

-A transdisciplinary capstone seminar that explores a spectrum of approaches to the understanding, planning, and implementation of energy production and use, including those typical of diverse private and public (national and international) corporations, organizations, states, and agencies.
-Aspects of global energy policy that may be considered include the historical, social, cultural, economic, ethical, political, and environmental aspects of energy together with comparative methodologies and assessments of diverse forms of energy development.
-Prerequisites: EBGN 330 Energy Economics; ENGY200 Introduction to Energy; and two other energy minor courses including at least one of the following: ENGY310 Fossil Energy, ENGY320 Renewable Energy, and ENGY340 Nuclear Energy; or consent of instructor.
+An interdisciplinary capstone seminar that explores a spectrum of approaches to the understanding, planning, and implementation of energy production and use, including those typical of diverse private and public (national and international) corporations, organizations, states, and agencies.
+Aspects of global energy policy that may be considered include the historical, social, cultural, economic, ethical, political, and environmental aspects of energy together with comparative methodologies and assessments of diverse forms of energy development as these affect particular communities and societies.
+Prerequisites: HASS100.
+Corequisite: HASS200.
 Three hours lecture/discussion/seminar; 3 semester hours.
-Co-listed as LAIS498